Timosha-go-up/Test_one/README.md

 cat name.txt - see what is in this file;
 git add .  - add untraceable files;
 git commit -m "describe the changes"  - create new commit;
-git log - show existing commits;
+git log - show the history of existing commits;